kyma-incubator/examples/personservice/README.md

 To connect external systems (so called remote environments) you need to use the application connector.
 For information see: https://kyma-project.io/docs/latest/components/application-connector.

-To create one, you need to issue the following command: `kubectl apply -f re-personservice.yaml`
+To create one, you need to issue the following command:
+>`kubectl apply -f re-personservice.yaml`

-To check whether the pods are up and running issue `kubectl get pod -l app=personservice-gateway -n kyma-integration`, result should look like:
+To check whether the pods are up and running issue
+>`kubectl get pod -l app=personservice-gateway -n kyma-integration`

+The result should look like this:

 ```
 NAME                                     READY     STATUS    RESTARTS   AGE